 Ask your doctor or pharmacist for a list of these medicines if you are not sure.

 Know the medicines you take.
 Keep a list of them to show your doctor and pharmacist when you get a new medicine.

 How should I use Proair HFA?

-- For detailed instructions, see the instructions for use that comes with Proair HFA.
+- For detailed instructions, see the instructions for use at the end of this Patient Information.

 - Use Proair HFA exactly as your doctor tells you to use it.

 - If your child needs to use Proair HFA, watch your child closely to make sure your child uses the inhaler correctly.
 Your doctor will show you how your child should use Proair HFA.

 - Each dose of Proair HFA should last up to 4 hours to 6 hours.

 - Do not increase your dose or take extra doses of Proair HFA without first talking to your doctor.

 - Get medical help right away if Proair HFA no longer helps your symptoms.